AGF bullish on Canada as ‘washed out’ energy sector will rebound

 Other than Canada, AGF’s funds are overweight the U.S. and Japan, while being underweight Europe and the rest of Asia.
 The company is also “pretty close” to reaching its target to get 60 percent of AGF’s assets under management above the industry’s median three-year performance.

 AGF has struggled with net redemptions as investors across the industry have fled to cheaper exchange-traded funds.
 There are signs that trend is turning around, with outflows slowing in the quarter ended Feb.
 28 to the lowest since 2007.
+AGF’s shares are up 3.8 per cent in 2017 following last year’s 21-per-cent gain.

 “My guess is somewhere in the early part of first quarter next year, if performance stays where it is, we probably are back to a positive sustainable trend,” Mr. McCreadie said.Report Typo/Error